mohitsinghs/mohitsingh.in/pages/code/markdoc.md

 ## Syntax Highlighting

-I use VSCode and NeoVim as my favorite editors.
+I use VSCode and Neovim as my favorite editors.
 The first thing I needed was syntax highlighting for Markdoc in these two editors.

 ### Highlighting Markdoc in VSCode